epatyukova/LLM-DFT-input-generation/fine-tuning/README.md

 (1) Need to shuffle the dataset <br>
-(2) The training is working, but expensive, need to use peft in order not to train all weights <be>
+(2) The training is working, but expensive, need to use peft in order not to train all weights <br>